HumanBrainProject/atlas_core_lib/README.md

 `regions.get_region_by_name('colin', 'JuBrain Cytoarchitectonic Atlas', 'Area Fp1 (FPole) - left hemisphere)`

-Retrieve a probability map for a region as a gziped nifti file:
+Retrieve a probability map for a region as a nifti file:

 `regions.get_probability_map_for_region('Area_Fp1', Hemisphere.LEFT, 0.2)`